Halo Effect Calculator Data & Methodology

 It does not present formal research results.
 There are variances across community sizes, locations, and charitable entities.
 Yet for charitable places of worship, their generative nature appears to be significant and it is hoped that the Calculator will spark discussion, exploration, and further research.

-The Halo Calculator is based on figures obtained in the 2016 Toronto Halo Report.
+The Halo Calculator is based on figures obtained in the 2016 Toronto Halo Report, but uses Canada Revenue Agency T3010 last updated in 2019.

 That report examined the economic ‘halo effect’ of 10 local congregations on their respective communities in Toronto.
 This study was based on an earlier study pioneered by Dr. Ram Cnaan at the University of Pennsylvania.
 When “Direct Spending” is compared with “Total Value” a ratio of 1:4.77 is obtained.
 The Calculator suggests for every dollar of direct spending across the ten congregations examined, about $4.77 of common good benefit is generated.